dholt13/Azure-Cloud-Native-SOC-and-Honeypot-Lab/README.md

 ![VM Architecture](https://github.com/user-attachments/assets/3a202c48-6d06-4e47-8b21-91697661ec79)

 ### 2. Configuring Log Analytics Workspace
 To gather raw telemetry data, a Log Analytics Workspace (LAW) is instantiated.
-Windows Event Viewer generates Security Log data (Event ID 4625 for failed login attempts) directly on the VM.
 In this step, the Azure VM is linked directly to the newly configured LAW, allowing a pipeline for log ingestion from the VM's OS straight into the Azure cloud analytics system.

 ![LAW Integration Placeholder](https://github.com/user-attachments/assets/cd9a32c1-2e20-417e-a497-bc7c28cd9079)